 We also know that it’s prudent to keep changing your passwords every so often.
 A good rule of thumb would be to create a new password for each account at least every 6 months.

-According to the folks at Strategic Network Consulting – “The recommended frequency can range from every 30, 60, to 90 days.”
+According to the folks at McAfee Online Security Service – “Cybersecurity experts recommend changing your password every three months.”
 This can be extremely cumbersome and difficult to keep up with especially all the online activities that we are all doing more and more of each day.